stangerup-cloud/stangerup-cloud-docs/blog/2024-07-14-important-updates.md

 ---
-title: We are working on updates
+title: Important updates in the making
 authors: [stangerup-cloud]
-tags: [updates]
+tags: [product-updates]
 ---

 We are contiously working on new updates to Stangerup Cloud Documentation.
 In the coming weeks, you may discover newly added sections in the documentation.